 Fairfield is also committed to preserving documents and stories, as these are just as important as buildings and places to connect us with the past.
 One of our projects is preserving a remarkable collection of documents from Ware Neck Store.
 Dating from the 1870s to the 1940s, these receipts, purchase orders, advertisements and letters trace the history of an entire community.
 Our plan for this collection, and other similar document groups, is to scan each document and make them accessible through the website so that researchers, descendants and the general public can make use of them.

-Preserving the past safeguards our vital historic resources.
-Educating people about history helps us understand who we are as a community.
+The past is all around us, but it is in danger.
+Protecting historic resources preserves our heritage, and educating people about our history helps us understand who we are as a community.